cchitsiang/awesome-stars/topics.md

 - [narendrashetty/uber-mobile-web](https://github.com/narendrashetty/uber-mobile-web) - This is an attempt to mock the new uber app into mobile web to learn how react can be used to optimize for mobile web.
 - [awes-io/awes-io](https://github.com/awes-io/awes-io) - Awes.io // boilerplate based on Vue, Nuxt, TailwindCSS plus Laravel as a backend. 🤟
 - [kefranabg/bento-starter](https://github.com/kefranabg/bento-starter) - :bento: Full-Stack solution to quickly build PWA applications with Vue.js and Firebase
-- [ionic-team/stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
-Stencil components can be distributed natively to React, Angular, Vue, and tradi
 - [alienzhou/frontend-tech-list](https://github.com/alienzhou/frontend-tech-list) - 📝 Frontend Tech List for Developers 💡
 - [preactjs/preact-cli](https://github.com/preactjs/preact-cli) - 😺 Your next Preact PWA starts in 30 seconds.
 - [GoogleChrome/lighthouse](https://github.com/GoogleChrome/lighthouse) - Automated auditing, performance metrics, and best practices for the web.